Cantonese False Friends: Common False Friends in Chinese and Cantonese

 Last updated: March 10, 2026

-What is a false friend in translation?
+What is a false friend in translation

+A false friend is a word in one language that looks or sounds similar to a word in another language but has a different meaning.
 The term comes from the French phrase "faux amis," and it's a common challenge for learners switching between related languages.
 You see a familiar character and assume it means the same thing, but then you realize the context makes no sense.
 Pretty frustrating when you're trying to follow a conversation.

 Unlike cognates, which are words that share both form and meaning across languages, false friends share the form but diverge in semantic meaning.
 This makes them linguistic traps for anyone studying multiple varieties of Chinese.

-Where cantonese false friends come from
+Where Cantonese false friends come from

 The divergence between Cantonese and Mandarin happened over centuries of separate development.
 While Mandarin became standardized as the official dialect of China, Cantonese evolved independently in the Guangdong region and Hong Kong.
 Both languages preserved classical Chinese vocabulary, but they often took different words from that classical pool or shifted meanings over time.